 Connect API Proxy

-Pipedream Connect provides a proxy API that you can use to send authenticated requests to any integrated API on behalf of your users, which is useful in a few scenarios:
+Pipedream Connect provides a proxy API that you can use to send authenticated requests to any integrated API on behalf of your users.
+This is useful in a few scenarios:

 - You need code-level control and you want to use Pipedream’s OAuth instead of your own OAuth client